 - ਕੂਪੁ ਭਰਿਓ ਜੈਸੇ ਦਾਦਿਰਾ ਕਛੁ ਦੇਸੁ ਬਿਦੇਸੁ ਨ ਬੂਝ ॥ ਐਸੇ ਮੇਰਾ ਮਨੁ ਬਿਖਿਆ ਬਿਮੋਹਿਆ ਕਛੁ ਆਰਾ ਪਾਰੁ ਨ ਸੂਝ ॥੧॥: As a well is filled with frogs, (but those frogs in the well) know nothing of the world (outside the well); just so, my mind, infatuated with the poison (of Maya), understands nothing from one side to the other. ||1|| (sggs 346).

 - ਮਾਇਆ ਕਾਰਨ ਬਿਦਿਆ ਬੇਚਹੁ ਜਨਮੁ ਅਬਿਰਥਾ ਜਾਈ ॥੩॥: (O mentally blind!
-You) sell knowledge (learning, etc.) for the sake of Maya; your life is totally worthless (sggs 1103).
+You) sell knowledge (learning etc.) for the sake of Maya; your life is totally worthless. (sggs 1103).

 - ਰੋਟੀਆ ਕਾਰਣਿ ਪੂਰਹਿ ਤਾਲ ॥: For the sake of bread, they perform melodiously (sggs 465).

 Furthermore, it’s not that the mind of crooked and mean people don’t know the difference between right and wrong!
 They do!
-However, on account of their mean thinking, they can’t stop behaving this way.
+However, on account of their addiction of mean thinking, they can’t stop behaving this way.

 - ਕਬੀਰ ਮਨੁ ਜਾਨੈ ਸਭ ਬਾਤ ਜਾਨਤ ਹੀ ਅਉਗਨੁ ਕਰੈ ॥: O Kabir!
 The mind knows everything and knowingly it commits demerits (sggs 1376).